australia/aboriginal-flag-cv-model/README.md

   2.xml
 ```

-After we are finished.

 The easiest program to do this in (and a kind of nostalgic ui) is called `labelImg`

 https://github.com/tzutalin/labelImg

 You will have to figure out how to install and run it yourself.

-bruceOnce open, point it at the `images` folder from the [repo](https://github.com/australia/aboriginal-flag-cv-model), once you figure out how to use the program, you will start drawing boxes and saving the xml to the directory.
-And by the end of it, it should start look like the directory structure above.
+Once open, point it at the `images` folder from the [repo](https://github.com/australia/aboriginal-flag-cv-model), once you figure out how to use the program, you will start drawing boxes and saving the XML to the `images` directory.
+And by the end of it, it should look like the directory structure above.

 ![labelImg screenshot](https://i.imgur.com/yWL5vcb.jpg)

 The XML contains a label that you will be able to define when drawing bounding boxes.
-The model will require you later to use the same label in the training, for this example you should just use "aboriginal_flags".
+The model will require you later to use the same label in the training, for this example you should just use the label `aboriginal_flag`.

 ![labelImg screenshot](https://i.imgur.com/xc7RMDR.jpg)